 Blackpool manager Michael Appleton says Liverpool have contacted the club about re-signing winger Thomas Ince, but has denied that a deal is already in place.

-Liverpool want the 20-year-old back, a year and a half after he left Anfield.
+a year and a half after he left Anfield.

 Appleton told BBC Radio Lancashire: "I think there's been a conversation between (chairman) Karl Oyston and Liverpool about an offer.